 Now that you have connected your online store to your TikTok account, it’s time to get creative and promote your products.
 The only way to do this is to create engaging content that encourages more followers and promotes brand awareness.

-TikTok has rolled out improvements and released new features in its platform, including:
+Since our last update, TikTok has rolled out improvements and released new features in its platform, including:

 How to Use TikTok for Business